-George Clooney shot his old-time football film “Leatherheads” in Greenville and the surrounding towns of Anderson and Greenwood.
-The film version of the popular novel “The Notebook” was shot in Charleston.
+George Clooney shot his old-time football film “Leatherheads” in Greenville and the surrounding towns of Anderson and Spartanburg.
+The film version of the popular novel “The Notebook” was shot in Charleston and Georgetown.

 “Titanic” and “Avatar” director James Cameron filmed “The Abyss” at an old nuclear plant in Gaffney.

-Julia Roberts has appeared in two films shot in South Carolina: “Sleeping with the Enemy”, filmed in Abbeville, and “Something to Talk About” in Beaufort.
+Julia Roberts has appeared in three films shot in South Carolina: “Sleeping with the Enemy”, filmed in Abbeville, "Satisfaction" in Charleston, and “Something to Talk About” in Beaufort.

 Other well-known films with scenes shot in South Carolina: the Oscar-winning “Forrest Gump”, “White Squall” directed by Ridley Scott and starring Jeff Bridges, Bruce Willis’ action film “Die Hard with a Vengeance”, “Ace Ventura: When Nature Calls” with Jim Carrey, “G.I.
-Jane” with Demi Moore, “The War” with Kevin Costner, “Days of Thunder” with Tom Cruise, “Prince of Tides” with Barbra Streisand and Nick Nolte, “Cold Mountain” with Nicole Kidman, “Full Metal Jacket” directed by Stanley Kubrick, and “Last Dance” with Sharon Stone.
+Jane” with Demi Moore, “The War” and "The New Daughter" with Kevin Costner, “Days of Thunder” with Tom Cruise, “Prince of Tides” with Barbra Streisand and Nick Nolte, “Cold Mountain” with Nicole Kidman, Jude Law, and Renee Zelweger, and “Last Dance” with Sharon Stone.